casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    The function estimates the continuum emission by fitting polynomials to the real and imaginary parts of the data.
-The spectral windows and channels on which the fitting is calculated can be specified using the parameter *fitspw*.
+The spectral windows and channels on which the fitting is calculated can be specified using the parameter *fitspec*.
 The resulting fit represents a model of the continuum in all channels.
 The fitted continuum spectrum is subtracted from all channels selected in *spw*, and the result (intended as line emission only) is produced